alexnathanson/BrightsignAPI/README.md

 ### Trouble shooting and diagnostic functions
-* displays IP address on screen
+* displays IP address on screen by default
 * enables diagnostic console on port 3000 (Chrome browsers only)
 	* This allows you to manually work with the BS_API class directly if accessible end points haven't been established.
 	* some frequently used commands: